SCHOOLS

 Offerings & Intentions

-Students come - not as empty vessels to be filled - but as active agents in a school we make together, with hands in daily life on the land and co-creating the curriculum.
-Plan on around four hours of scheduled time together on weekdays including regular presentations of student work and a shared evening meal.
+Artists come - not as empty vessels to be filled - but as active agents in a school we make together, with hands in daily life on the land and co-creating the curriculum.
+Plan on around four hours of scheduled time together Monday to Thursday including presentations of student work and a shared evening meal.
 The rest of the time is free, for art-making, musing, engaging with the land and each other.
-The daily program is shaped by the group with guidance and support from a resident SCF artist guide/facilitator (Fritz Haeg in Summer 2025).
+The daily program is shaped by the group with guidance and support from a resident SCF artist guide/facilitator.

 • SHELTER: building, repairing, sheltering...